First Time Attending? (FAQs)

 How does one get to know people at Bethesda Friends?

 Please attend our worship service and then join us for informal socializing afterwards.
 We have a potluck lunch once a month to which all are welcome, even if you did not bring food.
 At the rise of Meeting about four times a year, we have “Getting to Know One Another” gatherings, in which those who are interested share a bit about themselves, learn about others, and ask any questions that may arise.
-Everyone is encouraged to participate in the Meeting; you might want to join a committee, take part in Religious Education, work with Social Concerns, join the Book Group, or attend Meeting for Business.
-Our activities are open to all; read what is coming up in our monthly Newsletter or in our weekly Bulletin handout.
+Everyone is encouraged to participate in the Meeting; you might want to join a committee, take part in Religious Education Programs, work with Social Concerns, join the Book Group, or attend Meeting for Business.
+Our activities are open to all; read what is coming up in our Calendar & Events listing, monthly Newsletter or weekly Bulletin handout.

 At the end of Meeting for Worship, a designated member of the Pastoral Care Committee is available as a “Friendly Ear” to listen to concerns and suggest resources that might be helpful.
 Pastoral Care members send flowers and notes to those who are ill, visit folks who are hospitalized, and provide or organize the provision of support for families in crisis.
 Committee members also meet with those interested in BFM membership and assist those who wish to marry under the care of the Meeting.